Hypoellipticity and Higher Order Gaussian Bounds: The Main Result

 \begin{remark} Theorem \ref{Thm::Results::MainThm} holds more generally with \(\LpSpace{p_0}[\MetricSpace][\measure]\) replaced with \(\LpSpace{p_0}[\MetricSpace][\measure][\C^N]\) for some \(N\); with the same proof.
 In this case, \(K_t(x,y)\) takes values in \(N\times N\) complex matricies.
 There are many other possible such generalizations (for example, one could work with vector bundles over a manifold \(\Manifold\)) that can also be studied with the same proof. \end{remark}

 \begin{remark} The constant \(c>0\) in Theorem \ref{Thm::Results::MainThm} is an admissible constant and therefore does not depend on \(j\) or on the operators \(X\) and \(Y\) except via the constant \(a_1\) (see Definition \ref{Defn::Results::AdmissibleConsts}).
-This is important in our examples (see Section \ref{Section::Applications}) where we apply this estimate for an infinite number of \(X\) and \(Y\) and all \(j\), and use that \(c>0\) does not change (because we show that the same constant \(a_1\) can be used in each application of Theorem \ref{Thm::Results::MainThm}). \end{remark}
+This is important in our main application (see Remark \ref{Rmk::Subellip::MaxSub::ChoicesInApplication}) where we apply this estimate for an infinite number of \(X\) and \(Y\) and all \(j\), and use that \(c>0\) does not change (because we show that the same constant \(a_1\) can be used in each application of Theorem \ref{Thm::Results::MainThm}). \end{remark}